 Enrollment is limited by availability of clinical sites and other factors.
 Students must make separate application to the ultrasound program.
 Applicants must have a successful record of achievement in high school science courses, algebra and physics or develop these skills prior to program admission.

-Students must also meet pre-program requirements, which include the successful completion of:
+Students must also meet pre-program requirements, which include the successful completion of the following courses with a letter grade of “C” or better:

-Graduates are eligible to sit for the American Registry in Diagnostic Medical Sonography.
+Graduates are eligible to sit for the American Registry in Diagnostic Medical Sonography exam.
 Success on this exam leads to registration as a diagnostic medical sonographer.

-Upon successful completion of the program, the graduate will:
+Upon successful completion of the DMS program, the graduate will: